 21. Cane Corso

 Sometimes confused for an Italian greyhound, the Whippet is a smaller sighthound breed.
 They are typically timid and incredibly docile.
 As a result of their disposition, they can become nervous or anxious if they live in an overly aggressive home or receive negative correction.
-They are exceptionally speeding dogs, as most sighthounds are.
+They are exceptionally speedy grey dogs, as most sighthounds are.
 However, at home, they will love cuddling and frequent naps.

 Akita’s sprung out of northern Japan in colder climates.
-This powerful, noble breed will need a master exhibiting firm and constant guidance.
+This powerful, noble grey dog breed will need a master exhibiting firm and constant guidance.
 The Akita is a pack animal and will thrive very much on the hierarchy of the household.
 These dogs are incredibly intelligent, willful, and eager to learn—making excellent guard dogs.

 24. Siberian Husky